DBlassio/Dblassio.github.io/Data_Science.md

 The diploma program is structured into 5  modules, each paving the way for a deeper understanding of this transformative field:<br/><br/></div>

 1. INTRODUCTION TO PYTHON WITH FINANCE
-    - Cycles
-    - Functions
-    - Standard Libraries
-    - Lambda Function, List Comprehensions
+    - Cycles, Functions, Standard Libraries, Lambda Function, List Comprehensions
     - Financial Mathematics and Money Market (Bond Valuation, Yield Rates, Risk Measures).<br/><br/>

 2. STATISTICS, AND PROBABILITY WITH PYTHON